Patient Support Services Portal

 Hypersensitivity Reactions including Anaphylaxis:

-- Cases of urticaria, angioedema, and anaphylaxis have been observed with use of VIVITROL in the clinical trial setting and in postmarketing use.
+- Cases of urticaria, angioedema, and anaphylaxis have been observed with the use of VIVITROL.

 - Patients should be warned of the risk of hypersensitivity reactions, including anaphylaxis.